-Only an event out of the blue can really kill such a brand.
-Of course, instances abound.
-Dow Ale was fatally wounded in the mid-1960s by a scandal involving the deaths of a score or more heavy beer drinkers.
-It was thought a foam-enhancing additive in Dow caused or exacerbated heart ailments in the drinkers.
+Sometimes, only an event out of the blue can kill a brand.
+Instances abound.
+Dow Ale was fatally wounded in the mid-1960s by a scandal involving the deaths of a score or more heavy beer drinkers, thought to be done in by a foam-enhancing additive.

-Yet, I probably get more views on a 2016 Dow post than on any other.
-People still remember, or know somehow, the name.
-The product hasn’t been sold since about 1990, yet it lives on even in memoriam.
-Coca-Cola was almost done in when the flawed New Coke was introduced, but a more inspired Coke Classic saved the day.
+I probably get more views on my 2016 Dow Ale post than any other.
+People still remember, or know somehow, the name Dow even though the product hasn’t been sold since about 1990.
+Coca-Cola was almost fatally hurt when the flawed New Coke version was introduced, but white knight Coke Classic saved the day.

-Returning to beer, Schlitz, mentioned in the above ad, was harmed by a mistake in processing that changed the palate.
-It was never the same after but a brand of that name is still sold.
+Schlitz beer, mentioned in the above ad, was later afflicted by a mistake in processing that changed the palate.
+Sales dropped, and even though the error was reversed sales never recovered.

-Look at the ad reproduced above (via New York State Historic Newspapers, here) from Drutz Supermarket in Saranac Lake, NY.
-It appeared in 1955 in the Adirondack Daily Enterprise of that town.
-Saranac Lake is a well-known tourist and vacation area in the Adirondack Mountains.
+Consider the drinks advertisement above (top-left portion), obtained via New York State Historic Newspapers, here.
+In 1955, Drutz Supermarket in Saranac Lake, NY placed it in the Adirondack Daily Enterprise.
+(Saranac Lake was, and remains, a well-frequented tourist and vacation destination in the Adirondack Mountains).

-Of the 16 beers in that list 13 still exist and most do quite well in the market.
-Only Ruppert, a grand old name in New York City lager, Kingsbeer, a Canadian lager associated with the Dow brand, and Fitzgerald’s beer, have departed the market.
-Fitzgerald was a long-established brewery and soft drinks distributor in Troy, NY, a comparative hop and skip from the area.
+Of the 16 beers in the list 13 still exist and most do quite well in the market.
+Only Ruppert, an old name in New York City lager, Kingsbeer, a Canadian lager in the Dow family, and Fitzgerald’s beer have departed the market.
+Fitzgerald was a long-established brewery and soft drinks distributor in Troy, NY, a comparative hop and skip from Saranac Lake.

-The Fitzgerald brewery lasted until 1963 as documented in a number of sources.
-The beer, or at least the one advertised, was what was called a price beer, not the most luxe, in other words.
-For some excellent background on Fitzgerald, read Jay Brooks’ 2017 essay, here.
+The Fitzgerald brewery lasted until 1963.
+The beer, or at least the one advertised, was what was known then as a “price” beer, not the best quality, that is.
+For good background on Fitzgerald read Jay Brooks’ 2017 essay, here).

-Well, this was a time when brewers could be ingenuous, even vaunt such things with pride.
-No one told the public then – there were no beer writers to do it – that rice in brewing was an American innovation that arguably detracted from lager’s traditional palate.
+In the 1950s mass marketers could still be ingenuous, and with pride.
+No one told the public then – there were no consumer beer writers to do it – that rice in beer arguably detracted from the traditional palate of beer.
 So why not trumpet it?
 It was probably felt the term sounded modern, or technically innovative.
 And being the opposite of old-fashioned was in style then.

-The word Molson does not appear on the label shown.
-Today, people knock big brewers for setting up “Potemkin” breweries, fake units dressed up in craft livery that have no independent existence and are meant to gull the public.
-Well, it’s not really new, is it?
-Companies have used divisional or unit names to suggest a separate identity forever, brewers no less.
+Indeed “Molson” does not appear on the Crown & Anchor label.
+Today people knock big brewers for setting up “Potemkin” breweries, or fake units dressed up in craft livery meant arguably to gull the public.
+It’s not really new, in fact.

 Note re images: The first image above was sourced from the news story linked in the text.
 The second, from Ebay, here.
 The third, from the Fitzgerald Brothers website (the bottling and distribution business still exists), here.
 All intellectual property in the sources belongs solely to the lawful owner, as applicable.
 Images used for educational and historical purposes.
 All feedback welcomed.